Skip to content

 href string or false (boolean) Required.
 The 'relative' URL for the breadcrumb item.
 If the item is the last breadcrumb item, the href will be ignored.
 Default values (for the last breadcrumb item) are false (boolean) or null.

-{% from "breadcrumbs/macro.njk" import aspBreadcrumbs %}
+{% from "components/breadcrumbs/macro.njk" import aspBreadcrumbs %}

 {{ aspBreadcrumbs({